 - The defendant played no part in giving the victim drugs

 In this article, our Las Vegas criminal defense attorneys discuss the Nevada crime of making available controlled substance which causes death under NRS 453.333:

-1. Definition of causing death from controlled substances
+- 2. Penalties for causing death from controlled substances

 People face murder charges in Nevada under NRS 453.333 when someone dies from controlled substances they “made available” to the victim.
 Examples of “making drugs available” include:

 - selling the drugs